fabioueno/sandbox/books/the-rust-programming-language/chapter-20/README.md

 ## Progress

-- [ ] Building a Single-Threaded Web Server
+- [x] Building a Single-Threaded Web Server
-- [ ] Turning Our Single-Threaded Server into a Multithreaded Server
+- [x] Turning Our Single-Threaded Server into a Multithreaded Server
-- [ ] Graceful Shutdown and Cleanup
+- [x] Graceful Shutdown and Cleanup

+## Projects

+- **12. Hello**: Server implementation, beginning with single-thread, then multithreaded.